-We recognized unrealized losses of \$145 million in 2012 on our fuel derivatives.
-There were no realized gains or losses recognized in 2012 on our fuel derivatives.
+We recognized net unrealized gains of \$136 million and realized losses of \$12 million in 2012 on our fuel derivatives.

 Key Performance Non-GAAP Financial Indicators

 ALBDs is a standard measure of passenger capacity for the period, which we use to perform rate and capacity variance analyses to determine the main non-capacity driven factors that cause our cruise revenues and expenses to vary.
 ALBDs assume that each cabin we offer for sale accommodates two passengers and is computed by multiplying passenger capacity by revenue-producing ship operating days in the period.